JuliaPlasma/ParticleInCell.jl/README.md

  * Fast: aim to have core time of less than 1 microsecond per particle per step without collisions.
- * Flexible: it should be possible to implement essentially any kinetic plasma simulation in `ParticleInCell2.jl`.
+ * Flexible: it should be possible to implement essentially any kinetic plasma simulation in `ParticleInCell.jl`.
 For common types of simulations, this might mean just piecing together components that are already included.
 More esoteric problems might require writing custom types that implement the desired algorithms.
 The advantage of writing this package in Julia is that